The Board of Directors is responsible for the overall operation of The Villages Woodworkers Club in accordance with the club By-Laws.

 Doug Parks moved to The Villages from Westfield, Massachusetts in 2009.
 He joined The Villages Woodworkers Club almost immediately.
 Before bringing his talents to the Club he worked in Accounting as a Controller and Manager of Nuclear Materials.
 In 2011 he served as the Assistant Treasurer for VWC, moving up to the Treasurer position on 2012.
 When he’s not overseeing the VWC budget, he may be found in the general shop area making such household items as plantation shutters, Adirondack chairs, or Murphy beds.

-Patty Porter - Secretary
+Byron Porter Jr. - Secretary

 Board of Directors